azproduction/lmd/README.md

  - If you use `file:` protocol then all modules will be strings
  - LMD loader uses simple RegExp `/script$|json$/` with `Content-type` to determine the kind of content and eval it (if json or javascript) or return as string
- - Your off-package module MUST be an FunctionsExpression wrapped in parentheses
  - If all you modules are in-package then set `async` flag to false (300 bytes less)
  - If async require fails (status code will be >= 400) loader will return `undefined` (LMD doesn't re-request on error)